 Physiotherapy is a vital part of any surgery, in fact it is just as important as the surgery itself!
 Not only is it important for post surgical recovery, but is really beneficial for pre-existing conditions such as arthritis, developmental disease, and also neurological conditions.
 All treatments require veterinary consent, and are performed by a highly experienced physiotherapist.
 Physiotherapy plays a vital role in:

-Contact us for physiotherapy services with our two physiotherpists Emily and Nicky
+Contact us for physiotherapy services with our two physiotherpists Emily and Emma.
+Home visits available if your pet gets stressed with travelling or is recovering from surgery and cant be moved.

 EMS may be used to reduce muscle atrophy by stimulating motor fibres.
 Low to medium levels of electrical current are passed through the body aiding muscle function, reducing pain signals and reducing muscle atrophy.
 It is the administration of an electrical current to depolarize the motor nerve and produce skeletal muscle contraction.
 Electrotherapy at cellular level causes nerve cell excitation and protein synthesis and tissue level it causes muscle contraction helping to strengthen weak muscles without input from the dog, it facilitates a muscle pumping action, this can result in improved joint mobility, circulation and lymphatic drainage.